santoshdannana/AI-Interview-Practice/README.md

 - 📊 Instant **AI feedback** on every answer
 - 📱 Fully responsive (Mobile + Desktop)
 - 🎧 Custom voice selection

 ---

-## 🔐 Backend Info

-The backend is built with **FastAPI**, handles resume/job description parsing, question generation, and answer feedback using **Google Gemini AI**.
-It is hosted privately on **Render** and communicates via REST APIs with the frontend.

-➡️ If you’re reviewing the project and need API access or want to run the full stack locally, feel free to [contact me](mailto:santoshdannana3@gmail.com).

----